How to qualify for the UTMB World Series Finals, everything you need to know about stones and index points!

 In addition to stones, you need a valid UTMB index for the race you wish to enter.
 Index scores are offered for all UTMB World Series, OR UTMB Index Events (basically events run by other organisations who have gained UTMB index certification, of which there are 1000s).
 For the OCC you need a minimum of a 20K index, for the CCC a minimum of a 50K index, and for the UTMB a minimum of a 100K index.
 To find your index, you can create a My UTMB account.
 How is the index actually calculated?
 Well according to the UTMB website ‘The UTMB Index Score is calculated using a statistical algorithm based on the runners finish time for that particular race course.
 The distance, positive elevation gain and negative elevation gain for that race are used to identify similar races in our database already completed by runners in this race.
 These races then form the basis of statistical calculation to determine a UTMB index score specific to this years edition of this race.’
 Your placing in the event is NOT a factor.
 The UTMB Index is calculated from the weighted average of your best scores, up to the top 5 are taken into account.
 You must have at least one score from races completed in the past 24 months for their UTMB index to be valid, if their UTMB Index is valid then all their results from the past 36 months are used to calculate their UTMB Index.
 The best result is given the highest weight, and the weight progressively decreases for the subsequent four results.
 Newer results receive higher weight than older results.

-Source: https://utmb.world/news/How-to-qualify-for-UTMB-World-Series-Finals-2024
+Source: https://utmb.world/sports-system

 Are you still with me?